MrWolfZ/simplux/recipes/react/testing-components/README.md

 Let's start by looking at how we can test components that access a module's state.

 The best way to test these kinds of components is to test them in isolation from the module(s) they access.
 That means we do not want any real module's state to be accessed during the test.
-This is where the **simplux** testing extension comes into play: it allows us to mock a module's state.
+This is where the **simplux** testing package comes into play: it allows us to mock a module's state.

 ```tsx
 import { mockModuleState } from '@simplux/testing'